Antarctica Weather and Climate

 How does Antarctica influence the climate and weather in the rest of the world?

 The contribution to global weather is actually very small, Antarctic weather keeps itself to itself most of the time, there is a much greater influence from ocean currents than from atmospheric effects.
 This contributes to Antarctica being so cold, as the weather goes round and round the continent rather than spilling over to lower latitudes as the arctic weather systems do at the other end of the planet.

 A greater influence is from the Thermohaline circulation.
 Thermo - heat, haline - salt/salinity.
 Very salty water is denser than less salty water and will sink beneath it, colder water likewise is denser than warmer water and sinks beneath it.
-Around Antarctica very low air temperatures cause surface waters to cool, become denser and sink beneath the rest of the ocean, this falls to the bottom of the sea and then starts to flow northwards (similar thing happens in the Arctic).
+Around Antarctica very low air temperatures cause surface waters to cool, become denser and sink beneath the rest of the ocean, this falls to the bottom of the sea and then starts to flow northwards (a similar thing happens in the Arctic flowing south).
 It is important as means that there are deep currents moving sea water around the oceans that are independent of winds.
 This moves huge amounts of heat around the planet largely independent of surface weather (although surface weather initiates it) these currents can take 100's of years to reach their destination.

 What is the circumpolar vortex?